 White-Collar crimes are usually classified as felonies.
 The investigation of white-collar crimes can go on for months or even years.
 Until formal charges are filed, a person might be unaware that he/she is being targeted for a criminal investigation.
 If a person suspects that they are being targeted for a criminal investigation, even as a witness they should immediately get a defense lawyer involved.
 The complexities of white-collar prosecutions mean that a person’s exposure may not be clear early in the investigation.

 Dedicated to Protecting Your Rights

 It is important to remember that the prosecution must present evidence that demonstrates guilt beyond a reasonable doubt.
 In some cases, prosecutors offer a plea deal to get cases solved.
-Our Gulfport white collar crime lawyers have prosecution experience, which means they know how to identify weaknesses in the prosecution’s case and use this experience for the benefit of our clients.
+Our Gulfport and Biloxi white collar crime lawyers have prosecution experience, which means they know how to identify weaknesses in the prosecution’s case and use this experience for the benefit of our clients.